JacobJEdwards/interview-web-app/server/README.md

 - Module with basic information, 1 teacher, list of students, list of projects
 - Project with basic information, list of students, and 1 module

+I had to add a list of projects to the teacher as well to make querying the API easier -> should allow the teachers to see the list of projects easier on the frontend.

+- Additionally, the teacher will add a new project, and then assign it to a module.
+- When assigned to a module the students can then see it.
+- The students will then pick one of the projects in each module (?).

 ## Controllers

 - Student Controller